Skip to main content

 Once you have set your invoice cycles up you are ready to generate invoices.

-Click on the Invoice dashboard tab you will have the option to view and filter this page using Cycles or Period.
+Click on the Generate Invoices tab in the left hand menu under Invoices.
+You will have the option to view and filter this page using Cycles or Period.

 To view an invoice cycle click the Select Cycle button and choose the invoice cycle on the drop-down list.